LeaveMyYard/Tresto/PLANS.md

 - I think this is a good idea to utilize for the tresto agent.
 - We need to add ability for model to see the screenshot after the playwright test is finished (in addition to the html investigation)

+## State:
+DONE ✅

 # Note 3 (Automatically adding data-testid or other attributes)

 - Investigation: Sometimes it is really hard for the model to write the correct selectors for the elements.
 - I think it would be good to add ability for model to add data-testid or other attributes to the html investigation.
 - Because this feature would change the user's code (and not only test), I think it should be configurable.

+## State:
+Re-evaluate the idea

+# Note 4:

+- Agent already works really good, but missing ability to see:
+  - Console Logs of the browser
+  - Screenshots right after the action is performed (sometimes a delay between the action and completing removes some information, like notifications)

+## State:
+IN PROGRESS 🚧